 Here’s our secret.
 Posted on the internet.

-Together in one space, Uproot Food Collective companies can make more food people love at a cost everyone loves.
+Together in one space, Uproot Food Collective companies can make more food people love and reach a broader audience.
 The business side is under one roof too—from bar-codes to marketing to nation-wide distribution.
 Talk about strength in numbers.